Changes to your diet may cause changes in the bathroom.

 It makes sense that if you significantly change your eating you could see changes in your toileting habits.
 Before you get too concerned about this, distinguish between infrequency and true constipation.

 Alternatively you could try plain psyllium husks.
-Put 2 teaspoons of psyllium husks in your meal replacement drink once per day if needed.
-OR use a commercial fibre supplement – just be careful to choose one that doesn’t contain sugar.
+Put 2 teaspoons of psyllium husks in your VLED shake once per day if needed, OR use a commercial fibre supplement – just be careful to choose one that doesn’t contain sugar.
 Please check the labels for more information.